TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 .. tip::

-   PSR-4 is a standard that has been develop by the PHP Framework Interop Group (FIG).
+   PSR-4 is a standard that has been developed by the PHP Framework Interop Group (FIG).
 PSR-4 is an advanced standard for autoloading php classes and replaces PSR-0.
    If you want to know more about the PHP FIG in general and PSR-4 in specific, please visit http://www.php-fig.org/psr/psr-4/.